hbctraining/spatial_nanocourse/lessons/visum_hd.md

                         (nFeature_Spatial.016um > 100))
 ```

-Now we can create simialr plots with filtered data. **What do we see?** Comment here.
+Now we can create similar plots with filtered data.
+As expected, we see that the small left peak in the distribution has vanished, leaving the higher quality bins, which are the majority of the data.

 ```r